 Spring cleaning is just around the corner.
-In addition to clearing out your gutters and organizing your closet, it may be time to clean your financial house and your neighborhood credit union is here to help.
-TruStone Financial is hosting free shred events from 9AM – 12PM at select branches this spring; see below for date and location information.
+In addition to clearing out your gutters and organizing your closet, it may be time to clean your financial house, and your neighborhood credit union is here to help.
+You can bring any documents you need to shred to one of our shred events to dispose of them safely

 Shred: financial receipts.

 Plenty of receipts can be tossed in the trash, like your lunch order from Panera Bread, but your ATM and bank account transaction receipts may have sensitive information.
-Simply store these receipts in a safe place and shred once you’ve notice them on your statement.
+Simply store these receipts in a safe place and shred them once the transactions have shown up on your statement.

 Keep: mortgage-related paperwork.